DaveBenham/VenomModules/README.md

 ## BERNOULLI SWITCH EXPANDER
 ![Bernoulli Switch Expander image](doc/BernoulliSwitchExpander.png)
-Adds CV inputs with attenuverters for all of the Bernoulli Switch parameters.
+Adds CV inputs with attenuverters for all of the Bernoulli Switch parameters, all of which can be driven at audio rates.

-The expander must be placed to the right of Bernoulli Switch.
+The expander must be placed to the right of the Bernoulli Switch.
 The LED near the top glows yellow when a successful connection is made.

 All the expander inputs are additive with their associated Bernoulli Switch parameters, with one exception.
 The mode input supersedes the mode parameter when patched.
 - Toggle mode <= -1V